-The PAC naming business could use a little imagination.
+The PAC-naming business could use a little imagination.

 And many members of Congress, for their leadership PACs, use the same tactic employed to name legislation — forced acronyms.
 Like the one for Rep. Scott Tipton (R-Colo.): TIPTON PAC “Taking an Independent Perspective Together for Our Nation.”
-Or for Michele Bachmann (R-Minn.): MICHELE PAC “Many Individual Conservatives Helping Elect Leaders Everywhere.”
+Or for Rep. Michele Bachmann (R-Minn.): MICHELE PAC “Many Individual Conservatives Helping Elect Leaders Everywhere.”

-1. Several use a play on backpacks.
+1. Several of the organizations use a play on “backpack.”

-For example, Rep. Randy Weber (R-Tex.) has his BAC PAC “Building American Conservatism.”
+For example, Rep. Randy Weber (R-Tex.) has his BAC PAC (“Building American Conservatism”).
 A Florida building and construction trade union also uses BAC PAC.

 2. There is an entire PAC devoted to businessmen with facial hair.

 Naturally, its name is BEARD “Bearded Entrepreneurs for the Advancement of a Responsible Democracy.”
 It has just $52 on hand.

 3. There’s one ode to a dead rapper.